danieljonce/pwah/README.md

 This project uses the ["Progressive Web App"](https://web.dev/explore/progressive-web-apps) technology built into most browsers to quickly make a PWA you can host on your personal device.
 Your created app and its associated data are stored directly on your device using the browser's local storage, are not available to the public, and not stored on a web server.

 # What
-A public web app that lets users quickly make a personal web app to use from their phone, tablet, or computer.
+This is a public web app that lets users quickly put personal web apps on their phone, tablet, or computer, no app stores required.
+It's mostly for testing, prototyping, and development.
+Or perhaps quickly making a single page custom app for a birthday party or game night.

 # Why
 With LLMs like DeepSeek, Llama, ChatGPT and Claude, quickly generating one-off, custom, personal apps has become feasable.
 However, after the code is generated and tweaked, hosting these types of apps with a public web server is often not needed or even desired.

 # How
-1) [Visit the running app](https://pwah.io) and use the "Add to Home Screen" in iOS or Android to put the PWA Host on your phone or tablet's homescreen.
+1) [Visit the running app](https://pwah.io) and use the "Add to Home Screen" in iOS or Android to put PWAH on your phone or tablet's homescreen.
-2) Exit your browser, find the icon, and open the PWA Host from your home screen
+2) Exit your browser, find the icon, name it for the app your about to created and open it, you will again see PWAH.
 3) Paste in a single page of HTML
 4) Click "View App"